CodeShayk/FeatureOne/README.md

         bool Evaluate(IDictionary<string, string> claims);
     }
 ```
 `Please Note` The condition class should only include primitive data type properties for default deserialization.
+If you need to implement a much complex toggle condition with non-primitive properties then also provide custom implementation of `IToggleDeserializer` to support its deserialization.

-Example below of custom condition .
+Example below shows sample implementation of a custom condition.

 ```
    public class TimeCondition : ICondition